 Friday, June 22

-Putnam Triangle Plaza continues its four-week-long Fab Friday Kids Concert Series with Anza’s Spanish Sing-Along, a lively concert where the under five set get to dance and learn some Spanish too!
+This week's Fab Friday Kids Concert Series features Anza’s Spanish Sing-Along, a lively concert where the under-5 set get to dance and learn some Spanish, too.

 Thunder & Sunshine — Union Square